raspberryvalley/docker-volume-inspector/README.md

 ## Docker Image

-Our Docker image is based on [alpine 3.6](https://hub.docker.com/_/alpine/), a minimal Linux image (under 4MB).
+Our Docker image is based on [alpine 3.22](https://hub.docker.com/_/alpine/), a minimal Linux image (under 4MB).
 This image is enhanced with basic tools to browse and view/edit data inside data volumes.
 Data volumes are linked to the home directory of the *Volume Inspector*.
-Total size is roughly 19MB.
+Total size is roughly 24MB.

 The image contains also the following tools:

 * [Midnight Commander](http://midnight-commander.org/) - a GNU visual file manager.
 Those of you who have been using *Norton Commander* become immediately power users
 * [Nano Editor](https://www.nano-editor.org/) - A lightweight GNU text editor.
 We chose it simply because our makerspace users have it as a main text editor on Raspberry Pi

+> Both this image and powershell scripts work with [Podman](https://podman.io/) too!
+Just replace all docker commands with 'podman'.

 ## Getting the Inspector

-You can pull the *Inspector* from our Raspberry Valley Docker Hub.
+You can pull the [Volume Inspector](https://hub.docker.com/r/raspberryvalley/volume-inspector) from our Raspberry Valley Docker Hub.
 Simply type the following:

 ```bash
 docker pull raspberryvalley/volume-inspector